-In this authoritative guide to women’s and girls’ lives in the era of the American Revolution, DAR Library researchers made an effort to locate every relevant published resource about Revolutionary women possible, including books, articles, dissertations and online documents.
-This encyclopedic bibliography is sorted in several ways to make it as useful as possible.
+DAR Library researchers made an effort to locate every relevant published resource about Revolutionary women possible, including books, articles, dissertations and online documents in this authoritative three volume guide.
 The books document sources about America’s women from the famous to the obscure, including a great wealth of resources describing the daily lives of regular women of different races and classes.
 This focus on “average” women was a driving force of the research behind the book.

 Tracing Your Irish Ancestors, (4th edition) Genealogical Publishing Company, 2012

 Many genealogists consider John Grenham's Tracing Your Irish Ancestors, (4th edition) to be one of the most up-to-date and thorough source books for serious researchers of Irish family history.

 "The most comprehensive and authoritative book on Irish genealogy available." --- Heritage Quest

 "Highly recommended for anyone doing Irish research." --- Federation of Genealogical Societies Forum

 A History of New Jersey Libraries, Scarecrow Press, 2014

 by Christine M. Keresztury (Editor)

 For the first time, a library history is focused on the way in which libraries of all kinds have developed within a single state.
 The growth of public libraries, the state library, school libraries, academic libraries, and special libraries are all considered in this one volume.
 New Jersey's library history stretches back into the mid-18th century with the development of a small book collection by the colonial government.